-- Sign Annual Housing Support Agreement with Hennepin County, including supporting documents - Group version of Housing Support agreement - Hennepin County Provider Requirements by Model - Requirements set out in Hennepin County monitoring tool unless deemed Not Applicable - Inform Hennepin County about potential closure, change in ownership, or changes in program contact information - Housing Support Agreements are not transferrable, new owners must apply for an Agreement with Hennepin County - All rules and expectations of any additional licensure held by the provider.
+- Sign Annual Housing Support Agreement with Hennepin County, including supporting documents - Group version of Housing Support agreement (including Provider Requirements by Model) - Requirements set out in Hennepin County monitoring tool unless deemed Not Applicable - Inform Hennepin County about potential closure, change in ownership, or changes in program contact information - Housing Support Agreements are not transferable, new owners must apply for an Agreement with Hennepin County - All rules and expectations of any additional licensure held by the provider.

 Customized Living sites do not offer supplemental services through the Housing Support program.
 Instead, Customized Living sites offer assisted living services, which are typically paid for through Medicaid waivers - Elderly, Brain Injury, and Community Access for Disability Inclusion.
 Providers must be enrolled as a Minnesota Health Care Programs provider to provide waivered services under the Minnesota Department of Human Services (DHS).
 Monitoring of waivered services is done by DHS.
+Customized Living/Assisted Living providers are expected to attend Hennepin County sponsored provider meetings as scheduled.